basis-esports/basis/README.md

 - **Personalize Profile** With profile/cover photo and personal posts.
 - **Authentication & Authorization** with Password reset functionality.

+## To-Do

+- **Profile** Update format of the profile page to include user details and links to other accounts such as Twitch, YouTube, etc.
+- **Posts** Implement hyperlinking and thumbnails in posts

 ## Quick Installation

 ```sh